How An Atlanta Pet Photographer Decides Where to Place Your Dog in a Photo

 If you want the simple version:

-Light → Background → Foreground → Pose
+Light → Background → Foreground → Position

 Where would we photograph your dog?
 Looking for inspiration - check out my FREE Location Guide for my favorite locations around Atlanta to photograph dogs.